On straightening for Segal spaces: Recollections on higher categories

-\item a weak equivalence between $d$-category models is a levelwise weak equivalence of simplicial sets (in the Kan--Quillen model structure). \end{enumerate} We will write $\CompSegS_d$ for the full subcategory of $\mm{sPSh}(\Del_d)$ on the injectively fibrant $d$-category models. \end{construction} \begin{remark} The $d$-categorical model structure is a left Bousfield localization of the injective model structure on $\mm{sPSh}(\Del_d)$.
-Since the latter is a model for the $\infty$-category of functors $\Del_d^{\op}\rt \sS$ \cite[Proposition A.3.4.13]{lur09}, it follows immediately that $\dCat$ is equivalent to the localization of $\CompSegS_d$ at the $d$-categorical (equivalently: pointwise) weak equivalences. \end{remark} \begin{remark} The injective model structure on $\mm{sPSh}(\Del_d)$ is a monoidal model structure for the cartesian product, which presents the cartesian monoidal structure on $\Fun(\Del_d^{\op}, \sS)$.
-Corollary \ref{cor:internal hom} shows that $\Fun(\Del_d^{\op}, \sS)\leftrightarrows \dCat$ is a monoidal localization for the cartesian product; this implies that the $d$-categorical model structure on $\mm{sPSh}(\Del_d)$ is monoidal model as well.
-In particular, this implies that the category $\CompSegS_d$ is cartesian closed. \end{remark} \begin{construction} Let $\SegS_d\subseteq \mm{sPSh}(\Del_d)\subseteq \Fun(\Del^{\op}, \mm{sPSh}(\Del_{d-1}))$ denote the full subcategory spanned by the functors $X\colon \Del^{\op}\rt \CompSegS_{d-1}$ that are $d$-categorical algebra models, i.e.\ that satisfy the Segal conditions and have $X(0)$ constant on a simplicial set.
-We will say that a map $X\rt Y$ is a Dwyer--Kan equivalence if the corresponding map of categorical algebras is a Dwyer--Kan equivalence as in Remark \ref{rem:dwyer-kan equivalence}.
-Furthermore, we will say that a map $X\rt Y$ is an \emph{isofibration} if: \begin{enumerate} \item Each $X(n)\rt Y(n)$ is a fibration in $\CompSegS_{d-1}$, i.e.\ an injective fibration of simplicial presheaves on $\Del_{d-1}$.
+\item A weak equivalence between $d$-category models is a levelwise weak equivalence of simplicial sets (in the Kan--Quillen model structure). \end{enumerate} We will write $\CompSegS_d$ for the full subcategory of $\mm{sPSh}(\Del_d)$ on the injectively fibrant $d$-category models. \end{construction} \begin{remark} The $d$-categorical model structure is a left Bousfield localization of the injective model structure on $\mm{sPSh}(\Del_d)$.
+Since the latter is a model for the $\infty$-category of functors $\Del_d^{\op}\rt \sS$ \cite[Proposition A.3.4.13]{lur09}, it follows immediately that $\dCat$ is equivalent to the localization of $\CompSegS_d$ at the $d$-categorical (equivalently: pointwise) weak equivalences. \end{remark} \begin{remark} The injective model structure on $\mm{sPSh}(\Del_d)$ is a monoidal model structure for the cartesian product \cite[Proposition 2.9]{rez09}, which presents the cartesian monoidal structure on $\Fun(\Del_d^{\op}, \sS)$.
+Corollary \ref{cor:internal hom} shows that $\Fun(\Del_d^{\op}, \sS)\leftrightarrows \dCat$ is a monoidal localization for the cartesian product; this implies that the $d$-categorical model structure on $\mm{sPSh}(\Del_d)$ is monoidal as well.
+In particular, this implies that the category $\CompSegS_d$ is cartesian closed. \end{remark} \begin{construction} Let $\SegS_d\subseteq \mm{sPSh}(\Del_d)\subseteq \Fun\big(\Del^{\op}, \mm{sPSh}(\Del_{d-1})\big)$ denote the full subcategory spanned by the functors $X\colon \Del^{\op}\rt \CompSegS_{d-1}$ that are $d$-categorical algebra models, i.e.\ explicitly: \begin{itemize} \item Each $X(n)\colon \Del_{d-1}^{\op}\rt \sSet$ is an injectively fibrant $(d-1)$-category model and $X(0)$ is constant on a Kan complex. \item $X$ satisfies the Segal conditions in the first simplicial variable. \end{itemize} We will say that a map $Y\rt X$ is a Dwyer--Kan equivalence if the corresponding map of categorical algebras is a Dwyer--Kan equivalence as in Remark \ref{rem:dwyer-kan equivalence}.
+Furthermore, we will say that a map $Y\rt X$ is an \emph{isofibration} if: \begin{enumerate} \item Each $Y(n)\rt X(n)$ is a fibration in $\CompSegS_{d-1}$, i.e.\ an injective fibration of simplicial presheaves on $\Del_{d-1}$.